OWASP/www-policy/operational/membership.md

 **One or Two-Year**.
 Dues $50 and $95 for each respective period.
 Individuals can choose either a single or two-year membership.
 Members will begin to receive renewal email reminders as early as 60 days prior to renewal.
 The OWASP Foundation will make its best-efforts to notify members of impending renewals, but it is the sole responsibility of the member to monitor their membership status.

 **Lifetime Membership** Dues one-time $500.
 Individuals can choose this membership which terminates upon the death of the member.
-Additionally Members who can provide proof of payment for ten one-year members can request a compliementary upgrade to Lifetime Membership.
+Additionally Members who can provide proof of payment for ten one-year memberships can request a compliementary upgrade to Lifetime Membership.

 **Student Membership** Dues $20 per year.
 Full-time students may apply for this discounted membership.
 This membership cannot be set to auto-renew.

 ## Honorary Lifetime Membership

 Honorary Lifetime Membership can be awarded to long-time contributors to the OWASP cause and activities.
 The Honorary Lifetime Membership program will work as follows:
-- Each year up to three Lifetime Honorary Memberships may be granted.
+- Each year in December, up to three Lifetime Honorary Memberships may be granted.
 - Nominations will be accepted by the Board from staff, Board Members, or other Leaders.
 Individuals cannot nominate themselves.
 - Nominees will have been a leader and member of the Foundation for at least five years and have held more than one type of leadership role.
 - Each nominee is confirmed by majority vote of the Global Board of Directors each year at the October meeting.